lorforlinux/docs.beagleboard.io/boards/beaglev/fire/demos-and-tutorials/gateware/axi-apb-interfaces-demo.rst

 Design Details
 --------------

 For this example, you can try to write to the APB slave present in the Verilog Tutorial Cape gateware.
-Select the gateware by changing `custom-fpga-design/my_custom_fpga_design.yaml` to include `VERILOG_TUTORIAL` as the cape option.
+Select the gateware by changing `custom-fpga-design/my_custom_fpga_design.yaml` to include ``VERILOG_TUTORIAL`` as the cape option.

-The APB Slave has two registers, one read-only register at 0x00, one read-write register at 0x10 and a status register containing the last read value at 0x20.
+The APB Slave has two registers, one read-only register at ``0x00``, one read-write register at 0x10, and a status register containing the last read value at ``0x20``.

 .. line-block::
     Having a look at the design, we can see that the APB slave is connected with a CoreAPB3 arbiter, which assigns it the 0xXX10_0000 address, the top two bits being ignored.
-    Tracing to the master connected with the CoreAPB3 device, we can see that there is another arbiter present, which gives our slave the 0xX100_0000 address.
+    Tracing to the master connected with the CoreAPB3 device, we can see that another arbiter is present, which gives our slave the ``0xX100_0000`` address.
-    From the polarfire technical manual, we know that FIC3 peripherals can start from the 0x4000_0000 address.
+    The polarfire technical manual shows that FIC3 peripherals can start from the ``0x4000_0000`` address.
-    Therefore, the final address of our APB slave becomes 0x4110_0000.
+    Therefore, the final address of our APB slave becomes ``0x4110_0000``.

 Now, we shall access this address through a memory-mapped interface in Linux.